GabrielEGC/hybrid-quad-cord-ball-control/README.md

 <img src="graphics/orig.png">
 </p>

+Optimization was done using drake library and SNOPT as solver.
+Drake version used was the same as the Repository from the PSETs of Underactuated Robotics 6.832x, a precompiled one for MATLAB.
+Some changes were made to the code, these are explained at the end of the pdf file.

 But Trajectory Optimization gives a control signal in time, not feedback, open loop, which are in general not robust.
 In order to make it robust we perform an Hybrid TV-LQR, which is the same as TV-LQR but with a "Jump Riccati Equation" associated to the transitions between modes in the Hybrid System.
 We got an robust controller for the trajectory computed before.
 So, for the optimization we have:

 <p align="center">